18th Session Of The Conference Of States Parties To The CRPD (COSP18)

 National Human Rights Institutions (NHRIs) with "A" Status ONLY

 National Human Rights Institutions (NHRIs) interested in attending the COSP18 must complete this online application form.
-The deadline for receiving this application form is 14 April 2025.
+The deadline is now CLOSED.

 The online application is only open to NHRIs with "A" Status.
 If you have any questions, please contact us by email at socialngo@un.org with the subject "COSP18 NHRIs".